0exp/qonfig/README.md

   - `Regexp` - names that match the regexp pattern;
   - `String` - names which starts with a passed string;
 - `:trim_prefix` (`false` by default);
-- `:replace_on_merge` - whether the setting should be replaced on the key conflict, otherwise, it will be deep merged (default);

 ```ruby
 # some env variables